gladejs/gladejs/.github/pull_request_template.md

 ## Checklist

 -   [ ] Testing: any fresh new tests ? are the old ones still passing ?
--   [ ] Linting: did you "npm run lint" ? because GitHub will for sure.
+-   [ ] Linting: did you "npm run lint" ? because GitHub won't forget.
 -   [ ] Documentation: is it updated or are there related open issues ?

 REMINDER: read the "CONTRIBUTING.md" document _before_ you submit a Pull Request.